kantega/kson/readme.md

 explaining the failure as the fail value, and the name and age concatenated as the success value.
 Then we bind the function to the first validation.
-If the it is a fail, we just get the message.
-If it is a success, we apply the function to get a new validation which we fold into either a new failmessage or the string we are constructing.
+If the validation is a fail, we just get the message.
+If it is a success, we apply the function to get a new validation which we fold into either a new fail message or the string we are constructing.

-Hm, that seemed more complicated that it could have been.
+Hmm, that seemed more complicated that it could have been.
 But why?
 It is a consequence of constructing a safe program.
 When we have a result, we know that we are in a consistent state.
 It seems annoying to handle all possible failures in a trivial example like this, but most programs start out as trivial.
 When we are forced to make qualified choices of how the program is constructed
-(including hwo to handle failure states) early on, we assure ourselves that the application can grow without peril.
+(including how to handle failure states) early on, we assure ourselves that the application can grow without peril.

 When we try it, it prints